Franco-British Union: Suez Crisis (1956)

 In September 1956, due to a common foe during the Suez Crisis, an Anglo-French Task Force was created.
 French Prime Minister Guy Mollet proposed a union between the United Kingdom and the French Union with Elizabeth II as head of state and a common citizenship.
 As an alternative, Mollet proposed that France join the Commonwealth.
 British Prime Minister Anthony Eden rejected both proposals; France went on to join the Treaty of Rome, which established the European Economic Community and strengthened Franco-German cooperation.

 When the Mollet proposal was first made public in the United Kingdom on 15 January 2007 through an article by Mike Thomson published on the BBC News website, it received rather satirical treatment in the media of both countries, including the name, coined by the BBC, of Frangleterre (a portmanteau of "France" and "Angleterre", the French word for England).
 The UK broadcaster stated that Mollet's proposal originated from newly declassified material, arguing no such archive documents exist in France.

 On 16 January 2007, during a television interview on LCP, French journalist Christine Clerc asked former French Interior Minister Charles Pasqua, a Gaullist, about Mollet's 1956 proposal.
 Pasqua answered, "if his request had been made official, Mollet would have been brought to trial for high treason".

 In fiction

 The Lord Darcy alternative history stories take place in a world where Richard I of England lived much longer and managed to unite England and France under his rule; by the 20th century, Anglo-French is a common language spoken by the inhabitants on both sides of the Channel, and there is no doubt surrounding them being a single people.

 The Grandville graphic novels are set in an alternate history where France won the Napoleonic Wars and merged Britain into the First French Empire.
 Britain eventually regained independence through violent resistance and reformed as a socialist republic in the late 20th century, shortly before the setting of the novels.

+In the video game Shadows of Doubt, the country in which the game takes place, the United Atlantic States, is in the ruins of the former Anglo-French empire.
+The empire was formed in the late 18th century and was ruled by the House of Bourbon.